VallionXD/ws-hash/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue.svg)
 ![License](https://img.shields.io/badge/license-GNU%20GPLv3-green.svg)

-A simple yet hash library implemented in Python, featuring both 256-bit and 512-bit hash functions.
+A simple hash library implemented in Python, featuring both 256-bit and 512-bit hash functions.

+> [!CAUTION]
-**DISCLAIMER**: THIS LIBRARY IS NOT TESTED FOR BEING SECURE, DO NOT STORE SENSITIVE INFORMATION WITH THIS.
+> THIS LIBRARY IS NOT TESTED FOR BEING SECURE, DO NOT STORE SENSITIVE INFORMATION WITH THIS.

 ## Features
 > What this silly little library is capable of.